 Even a basic bicycle for travelling between work and home can be expensive, so it's no surprise that bikes are a popular target for thieves.

-According to Cyclist UK, there were around 327,000 bike theft incidents reported in England and Wales between April 2015 and March 2016.
-Make no mistake; bike theft is a big business.
+According to Cyclist UK, around 300,000 bikes are stolen in England and Wales each year.
+Make no mistake, bike theft is a big business.

 So what are the best ways to help prevent yours from being stolen?
 Whether it's at home or away, this guide should help you keep your bike more secure.

 When you've bought a new bike, it's worth signing up to a national bicycle marking and registration scheme.

 This is basically an online database system approved by the police, where you can upload your bike's model and frame number, as well as a photo of it.
 It's free to register via websites such as BikeRegister or Immobilise, and you'll be given a logbook to record any details in case you ever need to prove the bike belongs to you.

 Police regularly check the database when retrieving stolen or found bikes.
 So if yours has been taken, you can highlight this on your online account.
 If the police then recover the bike, it should be easier for them to return it to you.